agjohnson/billbooster/README.rst

 a US Congressional bill.

 .. warning::
-    This is a true weekend project, and is alpha quality code that is subject to some heavy changes.
-Run/user at your own risk.
+    **This is a true weekend project, and is alpha quality code that is subject to some heavy changes.
+Run/use at your own risk.**

 What does it do?
 ----------------